The drawbacks of P2P loans marketplaces

 Fortunately, several platforms now offer easier ways to invest, focusing on the expected returns.

 An easier way to invest in peer-to-peer loans

 Initially, DoFinance was the only company to offer such an opportunity.
 The target returns vary based on the investment duration, and this is the only choice one has to do.
 Returns were initially great for such an easy product; unfortunately, their new offering has lowered down the interest rates, making it slightly less interesting.
 In addition, the terms for early withdrawals are confusing as they depend on the investment duration.

 However, the competition has increased a lot since my initial DoFinance’s review.
-Mintos now offers predefined strategies, while Bondora aggressively pushes their Go & Grow product.
+Mintos first offered predefined strategies, which are easier ways to configure auto-invest.
+Bondora has since started aggressively pushing their Go & Grow product.
 In addition, I discovered Ekassa which is a platform similar to DoFinance.
+And finally, Mintos launched Invest & Access, which is roughly similar to Bondora’s Go & Grow.
 Is it time to switch to DoFinance’s competitors ?
 Let’s find out !

 DoFinance offers a very simple way to invest in P2P loans.
 The platform has recently updated their offer; currently there are as many as five options to choose from, depending on how long you want to invest for.
 Interest rates can reach 11% for durations above 6 months, which is great.
 The investment process itself is dead simple, and there’s no surprise regarding the final returns.

 Unfortunately, understanding the differences between the different strategies can be hard; they mostly lie in the fine print regarding early withdrawal.
 I encourage you to read my complete DoFinance review for details; overall, you’ll have to accept both a penalty and some delay if you want to withdraw your funds before the planned date.